TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/3-Model-View-Controller-in-Extbase.rst

    Figure 2-5: In this request a list of Blog-Post is displayed.

-Now as the first request is completely dispatched the user has a list of all Blog-Posts displayed in the browser.
-Now the user clicks on a single Blog-Post and gets the complete blog post.
+Now as the first request is completely dispatched the user has a list of all blog posts displayed in the browser.
+Now the user clicks on a single blog post and gets the complete blog post.
 In addition the user can add a comment to this post.
-With the help of Figure 2-6 we want to understand how the comment is stored.
+With the help of figure 2-6 we want to understand how the comment is stored.

 When submitting the comment form the user creates a new request (1) containing the according controller and action.
 In our example the controller is `Comment` and the action is `new`.
-Furthermore the request contains the comment text and a reference to the commented Blog-Post.
+Furthermore the request contains the comment text and a reference to the commented blog post.

-The called action now has to modify the Model and add the new comment to the according Blog-Post.
+The called action now has to modify the model and add the new comment to the according blog post.
 (2)

 After that the action forwards to another action (3).
-In our case we forward to the `show-Action` in the `PostController`, which displays the Blog-Post and the freshly added comment.
+In our case we forward to the `show-action` in the `PostController`, which displays the blog post and the freshly added comment.

-Now the `show`-Action calls the according view and hands over the Blog-Post that should be displayed.
+Now the `show`-action calls the according view and hands over the blog post that should be displayed.
 (4)

 The view now displays the data and returns the result to the user.
 (5)